Guest article: Training with FUNino

 Sequence

-• The defender passes to the attackers and starts down the field.
+• The defender passes to the attackers and starts into the field.

-• Two attackers play 2v1 against the defender and try to score in one of the two mini-goals opposite.
+• Two attackers play 2v1 against the defender and try to score a goal in one of the two mini goals opposite.

-• If the ball is won, the defender is allowed to counterattack on the mini goals on the sides.
+• When the ball is won, the defender can counterattack on the mini goals on the sides.

 Variations

 • Competition: Which attacking team will score the most goals?
-Which defender scores the most counterattack goals?
+Which defender will score the most counterattack goals?

 • 2v2.